RMUEsports/Overlays/README.md

-# Overlays
+# Stream-Assets
-Overlay Repo
+Assets Repo

-This repo holds all of the overlay resources for Streamlabs.
+This repo holds all of the stream resources for Streamlabs.